Teacher Mini- Grants

 JA of Meridian recognizes the importance of education as an essential building block for a strong and thriving community.
 Creating, supporting, and nurturing innovative educational projects is essential for community development and progression.

-Grants are available to teachers, counselors, and librarians who work in schools in Meridian and Lauderdale County.
+Grant applications are available to all educators - including teachers, counselors, and librarians - who work in schools in Meridian and Lauderdale County.
 Amounts awarded will range from $250-$1000.
-The following criteria are used to score applications:

-Grants are available to teachers, counselors, and librarians who work in schools in Meridian and Lauderdale County.
+Grant applications are available to all educators - including teachers, counselors, and librarians - who work in schools in Meridian and Lauderdale County.
 Amounts awarded will range from $250-$1000.
-The following criteria are used to score applications:

 - Uses innovative and creative methods of instruction to improve the education of students